America needs a vision for space.

 Public will is up for grabs.
 The future is always a jump ball.

 American politics has a void in the center.
 There is a giant hole of reduced expectations that neither party is currently catering to effectively, leaving an opening for populism and extremism from either side of the political spectrum to exploit.
-The right offers a wall to keep immigrants out paired with trade barriers.
+The right offers a wall to keep immigrants out paired with trade barriers to supposedly protect American jobs.
 The left offers everything free, taxes on the rich, and (also) trade barriers.
 Neither side has a viable path to a more prosperous future.

-We can offer a narrative story to both sides of the political spectrum (or anyone) that squares this.
+We can offer a narrative story to both sides of the political spectrum (or anyone) that squares our current political dilemma.

 The question is how to connect tangibly.
 We will need an action plan to drive change at scale and speed.
 That is the subject of the next chapter.

-During this writing, I learned that Elon Musk had articulated a vision of establishing a Mars Colony of one million over the next 20-25 years (Source: http://waitbutwhy.com/2015/08/how-and-why-spacex-will-colonize-mars.html/5#phase3 ).
-Given Elon Musk is the founder and owner of SpaceX and is putting real engineers behind this effort with a target of bringing the cost of travel to Mars down to $200,000 for a trip, I think this is a remarkable and credible vision and it warrants serious consideration.
+Elon Musk plans to establish a Mars Colony of one million over the next 20-25 years.3 Given Elon Musk is the founder and owner of SpaceX and is putting real engineers behind this effort with a target of bringing the cost of travel to Mars down to $200,000 for a trip, I think this is a remarkable and credible vision and it warrants serious consideration.

-Of course, having just written a lengthy essay focused on a very different vision that does not speak to Mars at all, the question that immediately comes to mind is to what extent the Mars Colonization vision is a competitor or compliment to the Frontier Dominance of Near Earth Space?
+Of course, having just written a lengthy essay focused on a very different vision that does not speak to Mars at all, the question that should immediately come to mind is to what extent the Mars Colonization vision is a competitor or compliment to the Frontier Dominance of Near-Earth Space?

 The first obvious point is that if SpaceX can reduce the travel cost to Mars to just $200k roundtrip, it not only makes travel to Mars feasible, it makes the economics of Near Earth Space even cheaper than anything I have imagined in this essay.
 Getting to Near Earth Space is, by definition, cheaper than going all the way to Mars.
 If SpaceX can really get the cost of travel to Mars in the range of $200k per person, then the economics of Near Earth Space are a slam dunk.
 Thank you, SpaceX!